hapax/hapax.github.io/assets/chandra.md

 under its own gravity.
 But at the Chandrasekhar limit, gravity wins, and the white dwarf implodes to form a black hole.
-The limit is also remarkably close to the best known bounds on the maximum size of a neutron star, given that we ignored strong repulsion between neutrons.
+The limit is also remarkably close to the best known bounds on neutron star mass, given that we ignored strong repulsion between neutrons.

 It's amazing to me that we can *simplify* the hydrogen atom, and use